d4deep/Email-saver/Readme.txt

 github:-https://github.com/d4deep
 How to use this tool.
 1. After cloning of tool
-Give execute permission of emailsaver.py
+Give execute permission  'chmod +x emailsaver.py'
 Run python emailsaver.py

 Thank You!